git-diff-sed

 - Git repository with committed changes

-- sedcommand-line tool (standard on Unix-like systems)
+sedcommand-line tool (standard on Unix-like systems)- Bash shell environment

 Important Notes